-The Understanding Domestic Abuse Level 2 webinar is designed to provide learners with an awareness of domestic abuse in its various forms, equip them with the ability to recognize abuse and make them aware of the help and support available for those affected by domestic abuse.
+The Understanding Domestic Abuse Level 2 course aims to provide learners with an awareness of domestic abuse in its various forms.
+The course is designed to help participants recognize the signs of domestic abuse, identify potential victims, and be knowledgeable about the available support and resources for those affected.

 - Recognise the risk factors for domestic abuse

 - Recognise the signs of domestic abuse

 - Know how to deal with a Domestic Abuse Disclosure

 - Describe the legislation and legal processes relating to domestic abuse

 Aim: To provide an underpinning knowledge to staff in the health and social care sector about Acquired Brain Injury - ABI.